xavs/aws-maven/README.md

 ## Release Notes
 * `6.0.0`
-    - Updated to the latest libs.
+    - Updated to the latest versions of aws-sdk and maven-wagon.
     - Changed order of aws credential resolution strategy.

 ## License